 What are we up to, after all?

 We are building a dApp that should be as familiar as your average embeddable video player.
-Browsing, discovery and content upload are supported within the embed, making for an user experience that’s replicable regardless of the environment on which the player sits on.
+Browsing and discovery are supported within the embed, making for an user experience that’s replicable regardless of the environment on which the player sits on.
 Through it:

-- Creators will be able to upload videos from their browsers to a decentralised swarm, and maintain personal/collective playlists.
+- Creators will be able to maintain personal/collective playlists.
 They’ll get rewarded not only for the commercial appeal, but also for to the perceived quality of their content.
 Revenue has zero built-in taxation by a for-profit entity :)

 Currently, the application has a meteor.js front-end, fetching content chunks through an implementation of js-ipfs (via a modified gateway) and WebTorrent, with and integrated light wallet and the ability to transact tokens / pay for videos, still on a private testnet.
 The vision is to gradually decentralise the tech stack along the lines of a community-driven governance system, while also deepening integration with native Ethereum subprotocols.